U.S. EXIM board vote delay could hobble trade bank for months

 After being idled for five months, EXIM won a four-year renewal of its charter last week as part of a transportation funding bill, thwarting conservative Republicans' campaign to close the trade bank and end what they called its "corporate welfare."

-But by holding up the board nominations, Shelby could effectively shut EXIM out of aiding many of the big industrial companies that fought hard to revive the bank, including Boeing Co.
-(BA.N), General Electric Co.
-(GE.N) and Caterpillar Inc (CAT.N).
+But by holding up the board nominations, Shelby could effectively shut EXIM out of aiding many of the big industrial companies that fought hard to revive the bank, including Boeing Co., General Electric Co. and Caterpillar Inc .

 Two directors' terms expired during the bank's effective shutdown this year, leaving only two of five seats filled.
 The bank would need at least one nominee confirmed by the Senate to achieve a quorum and resume loans above $10 million.